-A CRM system is a perfect tool to use.
+A CRM system is a perfect technology to use to easily keep track of your client base.
 A CRM is just a database on steroids!
-You can (and should) integrate your CRM with your email, calendars, marketing and workflow systems (another must-have for today’s small-business).
+You can (and should) integrate your CRM with your email, calendars, marketing, and workflow systems (another must-have for today’s small-business).

 If you implement your CRM correctly, it will become one of the most integral assets in your small-business.
 Your CRM ensures that no client or task falls through the cracks or is overlooked.

 There are many CRMs for small businesses on the market today.
 Some are free and others are quite expensive.
 Collaborate with a technology or an online business management VA to determine which system would best suit your small-business.

 PC Magazine wrote a review of the best CRM software for this year.
 Be sure to check out their easy-to-read chart if you are considering a CRM for your small-business.

 The article by PC Magazine was great, however, there is a new player in the online management market!
 That player is Adminja.
 Adminja is an all-in-one client management solution that was designed exclusively for Virtual Assistants.
 You can track and manage your clients, plus, track your time, send invoices, capture pertinent client information, and create and manage a client pipeline.
 Those are a few of the tasks that are a necessary evil when you are a Virtual Assistant.

 Does your accounting software reside on your server/computer?
 If so, it won’t be there for long.
 At one time, not too long ago, you could go to the local Staples and buy a disk from Quickbooks, install it on your computer, and be done.